‘My cancer symptoms were mistaken for signs of menopause – now I’m unable to walk’

 But by March 2024, she developed pain in her kidneys and went to visit her GP.
 However, she was told the back pain was due to gardening, despite having only done 20 minutes of this.

 After one round of radiotherapy and further chemotherapy, she is now in remission.
-However, she has been left unable to walk and is now a full-time wheelchair user.
+However, she has been left unable to walk.

 The “life-changing” impacts of the cancer have meant she has to reduce her working hours to four a week, while her husband has given up work to be a full-time carer.